-Microsoft Teams gives users the option to create either a Meeting or a Live Event.
+Zoom gives users the option to create either a Meeting or a Live Event.
 What's the difference?

 Zoom Meetings are designed for synchronous collaboration.
-Currently, a Teams Meeting is limited to a total of 300 people.
+Currently, a Zoom Meeting is limited to a total of 300 people.
 Participants can mute/unmute audio and interact with other participants.
 Host can assign participants to breakout rooms.
 Meetings are best used for smaller, collaborative efforts.

 Webinars are similar to a virtual auditorium.
 They are ideal for large audiences or events that are open to the public.
 Typically, webinar attendees do not interact with one another.
 Though Zoom provides options for you to get more social with your attendees, your average webinar has limited presenter who to the audience.
 Webinars do not allow for participants to join breakout rooms.
 Webinars are available for up to 1000 attendees can join the event but can only participate via text-based Q&A. Zoom Webinars are best used for one-to-many presentation.

 To schedule a Webinar, you must request a session via IM&T.